 That's because some less scrupulous agencies may overvalue your property in a bid to persuade you to sell with them.

 It's always worth asking at least three estate agents to give you a valuation, but you should also do your own research.
 The key thing to check is how much similar local properties are actually selling for, which you can do using the Land Registry website.

 There's little point asking for substantially more than your property is worth.
 Buyers will be doing their own homework on house prices in your area and, even if someone makes a high offer, the sale could fall through if their mortgage lender thinks the property is worth less.

-The valuation process gives you a golden opportunity to grill each estate agent on how many properties like yours they’ve sold recently, and what prices they achieved.
-You can also ask about their fees and terms and potentially haggle on both.
+The valuation process gives you a golden opportunity to grill each estate agent on how many properties like yours they've sold recently, and what prices they achieved.
+You can also ask about their and potentially haggle on both.